Tishleric/uikitxv2/memory-bank/activeContext.md

 - Restructured package to use flat import structure under src/
 - Simplified imports to use direct references rather than namespace
 - Updated all memory bank documentation to reflect current structure

+## Recent Updates (Latest)
+- Updated scenario_ladder_v1.py to use live data from the TT REST API by default instead of mock data, improving the relevance of the ladder visualization